dennisnordberg/julia-school/content/julia/json.md

 `String`

 Okay, `spacex` is a `String`.
-Now we need to turn it into structured data so we can use it.
+Now we need to turn it into structured data so we can use it to make our table.

 Enter the `JSON.jl` package.